 Thomas Sully (1783-1872) was an American artist who was celebrated for painting in the romanticised style practiced by the two contemporary British artists, Sir Henry Raeburn and Sir Thomas Lawrence.
 He was famous for his elegant and idealised portraits of fashionable society women, and became known as the 'American Lawrence'.
 His painting of Queen Victoria was the most important painting of his career.
 He took a risk portraying the queen in an unconventional way, a risk which paid off as it positioned him as an artist of national importance.
-CONSIDER How has the artist depicted the power and potential of the young Queen Victoria's future reign?
+DISCUSS How has the artist depicted the power and potential of the young Queen Victoria's future reign?
 What change of impact is there with the Wallace Collection version not being full length?
-DISCUSS What do the clothes tell us about this lady?
+COMPARE